hlrs-fcg/spada_fcg_fork/irspec/docs/stencil/stencil.md

 ```

-### conditionals
+### spst.if

-The spst.if operation represents an if-then-else construct for conditionally executing two regions of code.
+The spst.if operation represents an if-then-else construct for conditionally executing one or more regions of code.
 The operand to an if operation is a boolean field or integer field.
 For example:
 ```
 spst.if (%mask) : spst.field<D, spst.extent<(0,0,0)>, bool> {